Real Madrid news: Gareth Bale named in Los Blancos squad for Roma friendly despite uncertainty over future | Goal.com

 Keylor Navas and Thibaut Courtois, meanwhile, will continue to fight it out for the number one jersey.

+James Rodriguez, who has been linked with Napoli and Atletico Madrid is out, however, as is forward Mariano Diaz after losing his number seven shirt to Hazard.

-James Rodriguez and Mariano Diaz remain out, however, as does club captain Sergio Ramos, while goalkeeper Andriy Lunin remains in Madrid.
+Club captain Sergio Ramos, meanwile, is also absent, while goalkeeper Andriy Lunin remains in Madrid.

 Real Madrid take on Roma at Stadio Olimpico in their last pre-season friendly, with kick-off scheduled for 7pm BST (2pm ET).